drbakerusa/Game-Manager/README.md

 1. Ensure that the Game Manager is not running.
 1. Navigate to the folder mentioned above.
-1. Copy the three data files (GameManager.db, Settings.json, and Controls.json) to a backup location.
+1. Copy the data files to a backup location.

 ### Moving to Another Computer